 1) Peel it

-The skin of eggplant is bitter.
+The skin of eggplant can be bitter.
 Surprised?
 Me too.
-But sometimes the truth can be shocking.

-A simmered, saucy eggplant parmesan can be delicious with the skin on – like this ‘skinny’ version from The Kitchen that uses goat cheese instead of mozzarella (so. much. yum!) – but for grilled eggplant toss it out.
-We don’t need to be bitter today, positive eggplant vibes only.
+A sauted diced eggplant can be delicious with the skin on - like this smokey sautéed eggplant pasta - but for grilled eggplant toss it out.
+We don't need to be bitter today, positive eggplant vibes only.

 2) Slice it

-To avoid the scary slip into the fire, slice the eggplant lengthwise.
-About 1/4″ to 1/2″ in thickness will be perfect for cooking through the grilled eggplant without too much charr overtaking the eggplant flesh.
+To avoid the scary slip into the fire, slice the eggplant lengthwise into planks.
+About ¼" to ½" in thickness will be perfect for cooking through the grilled eggplant without too much char overtaking the eggplant flesh.

 3) Salt it